HeZhang1994/digital-elevation-model/README.md

 ## DEM Data

-ASTER GDEM data are used in this code.
-See [Intorduction of ASTER GDEM data.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Intorduction%20of%20ASTER%20GDEM%20data.pdf) for more details (highly recommanded for tyro).
+ASTGDEMv2 data is used in this code.
+See [Intorduction of ASTER GDEM data.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Intorduction%20of%20ASTER%20GDEM%20data.pdf) for details (highly recommanded for tyro).

 ## Usage